Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Absorption spectra at high power

 \section{Absorption spectra at high power}

-To validate the theoretical model across different intensity regimes, absorption spectra were measured at probe powers of 10~$\mu$W ($\sim 0.2~I_{sat}$) and 100~$\mu$W ($\sim 2~I_{sat}$) and compared with simulations based on the susceptibility formalism (\autoref{fig:powerdependence}).
-These power levels represent distinctly different interaction regimes: the 10~$\mu$W operates in the weak probe regime where linear absorption dominates, while the 100~$\mu$W probe approaches twice the saturation intensity ($I_{\text{sat}} \approx 1.6$~mW/cm$^2$ for the D$_2$ line of Rb), entering the nonlinear saturation regime where power broadening and reduced absorption become significant.
+This section provides a detailed analysis of the high-power absorption measurements summarized in \autoref{strong-probe}.
+The transmission spectra were measured at probe powers of 10~$\mu$W and 100~$\mu$W and compared with simulations based on the susceptibility formalism (\autoref{fig:powerdependence}).
+These power levels represent distinctly different interaction regimes: the 10~$\mu$W operates in the weak-probe regime where linear absorption dominates, while the 100~$\mu$W probe power enters the nonlinear saturation regime where power broadening and reduced absorption become significant.\\

 At low probe powers, both the Beer-Lambert law and the iterative susceptibility approach yield virtually identical results, as expected in the linear regime, where intensity-dependent effects are negligible.
-However, at higher probe powers approaching or exceeding the saturation intensity, the Beer-Lambert law becomes inadequate, since the absorption depends on the local beam intensity, which decreases along the propagation axis.
+However, at higher probe powers approaching or exceeding the saturation intensity, the Beer-Lambert law becomes inadequate, since the absorption depends on the local beam intensity, which decreases along the propagation axis.\\

-We tried an iterative approach that accounts for the intensity-dependent susceptibility along the propagation path to accurately model absorption at these higher intensities.
+We used an iterative approach that accounts for intensity-dependent susceptibility along the propagation path to accurately model absorption at higher intensities.
 Rather than treating the vapor cell as a uniform medium, we divided the 100 mm cell into $n$ equal slices along the laser propagation axis, where each slice can be considered to have constant incident laser intensity along its length.
-The number of slices $n$ can be adjusted based on computational resources and desired accuracy, with more slices providing higher precision at the cost of increased computation time.
+The number of slices $n$ can be adjusted based on computational resources and desired accuracy, with more slices providing higher precision at the cost of increased computation time.\\

 The intensity variation through each slice can be expressed as \cite{haupl2025modelling},